grailbio/reflow/README.md

 The same will happen if the command (or Docker image) that's used to compute the index changes.
 Reflow keeps track of all the dependencies for a particular sub computation, and recomputes them only when dependencies have changed.
-This way, we always know what being computed is correct (the result is the same as if we had computed the result from scratch), but avoid paying the cost of redundant computation.
+This way, we always know what is being computed is correct (the result is the same as if we had computed the result from scratch), but avoid paying the cost of redundant computation.